Holocraft/Cyber-Security-Week-9/README.md

 I came across a number of issues when trying to install the gcloud CLI.

 After following the instructions on the assignment, my terminal still wouldn't recognize the "gcloud" command.
-I did some research and after some time found out that the gcloud CLI isn't compatible with [http://ohmyz.sh/](oh my zsh).
+I did some research and after some time found out that the gcloud CLI isn't compatible with [oh my zsh](http://ohmyz.sh/).
 I uninstalled oh-my-zsh and was finally able to use the gcloud command.

 After installing the gcloud VM's it was pretty straight-forward from there.
 I was able to set up the two honeypot instances, but only the **mhn-admin** instance would load the MHN user interface via the external IP.
 The **mhn-honeypot1** instance was unable to connect to the external IP for some reason.